PittECEArch/AdversarialPrefetch/README.md

 TBA.

 ## Contact

-For any questions, please open an issue in this repo or email Yanan (yag45@pitt.edu) directly.
+For any questions, please open an issue in this repo.
+Or contact Yanan via email, which is contained in the paper, linked [above](#Description).